CVC97/Physics-Education-Animations/index.md

 # Education Animations

-> The main content of this frontpage are the ``manim`` animations for educational purposes.
-These animations focus on a visual understanding of mathematical and physical concepts at the edge between school and
+> The main content of this frontpage are the ``manim`` animations are the education animations.
+These animations focus on a visual understanding of mathematical and physical concepts at the edge between school
-> university.
+> and university.
 >
 > [https://github.com/CVC97/Physics-Education-Animations](https://github.com/CVC97/Physics-Education-Animations)